Texthead1/Runes/Docs/SkylanderFormat.md

 This amount is known as the `dataRegionCount`; 1 for SSA, 2 for all other games.
 Note that the Wii and Wii U versions of SSA JP act like all other games, not like normal SSA.

-The `dataRegionCount` is encoded with the formula `(1 << (dataRegionCount - 1)) - 1` which returns a bit index for `dataRegionCount`s above 1 - this is stored at blocks 09/25, byte 0x06.
+The `regionCountID` is encoded with the formula `(1 << (dataRegionCount - 1)) - 1` which returns a bit index for `dataRegionCount`s above 1 - this is stored at blocks 09/25, byte 0x06.
 All games after SSA will set this value every write

 The game does a comparision with a bitwise OR if the bit is set to determine if all data regions have valid data.